A list of common industrial terms we use

 vCPM (Viewable Impressions Per Thousand)

 - A vCPM model works similarly to a CPM model, except you are only paying for viewable impressions and not every impression.
-Revcontent does not operate on this model.
+This is one of the models Revcontent operates off of.

 - The subset of the market on which a specific product is focused. (ex: Auto Insurance, Weight Loss, Skin Care, etc.)